Scholarships and Financial Aid

 2. Floyd O. Hicks Grants for any academic program

-5. Commission on Higher Education–Private Education Student Financial Assistance (CHED-PESFA) for various academic programs
+2. Commission on Higher Education–Private Education Student Financial Assistance (CHED-PESFA)

-6. Commission on Higher Education Scholarship Program (CSP) – Full and Half Merit for priority academic programs
+3. Commission on Higher Education Scholarship Program (CSP)–Full and Half Merit

-9. Unified Student Financial Assistance System for Tertiary Education Subsidy (UniFAST-TES) for all academic programs (starting First Year)
+5. Unified Student Financial Assistance System for Tertiary Education Subsidy (UniFAST-TES)

 1. PGMA Higher Education Loan Fund Program (PGMA-HELFP) for graduating students of priority academic programs